Lsubatin/deploy-1-cortex/README.md

 The config.json file governs all of the deployment parameters.

-<walkthrough-editor-open-file filePath="./deploy-1-cortex/config/config.json"> Open file</walkthrough-editor-open-file>
+<walkthrough-editor-open-file filePath="./cloudshell_open/deploy-1-cortex/config/config.json"> Open file</walkthrough-editor-open-file>

 ### Fill in the source project

-In the file, following `projectIdSource` use the follwoing value:
+In the file, following `projectIdSource` use the this value:

  _<walkthrough-project-name/>_